voxpupuli/puppet-icinga2/README.md

 * Use a custom function impletemented in this module to generate a certificate.
 This feature will to the following:
   * Generate a key and certificate based on the FQDN of the host
-  * Save the certificate of another Icinga2 instance, usually the Icinga master where your Icinga CA is located
+  * Save the certificate of another Icinga 2 instance, usually the Icinga master where your Icinga CA is located
   * Generate a ticket based on the TicketSalt
   * Request a signed certificate at your Icinga CA